OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### VxStripper

-Another very useful tool built on QEMU is VxStripper by Sébastien Josse.
+Another very useful tool built on QEMU is VxStripper by Sébastien Josse [14].
 VXStripper is specifically designed for de-obfuscating binaries.
 By instrumenting QEMU's dynamic binary translation mechanisms, it dynamically extracts an intermediate representation of a binary.
 It then applies simplifications to the extracted intermediate representation, and recompiles the simplified binary using LLVM.
 This is a very powerful way of normalizing obfuscated programs.
-See Sébastien's paper [14] for more information.
+See Sébastien's paper [15] for more information.

 ### Tampering and Instrumentation